yuichi-takeuchi/tUtility/README.md

 Ver 1.0.0, 2017/06/xx

-tUtility has been used for the following references:
+tUtility has been used for the following works:

 Nagumo Y, Takeuchi Y, Imoto K, Miyata M (2011) Synapse- and subtype-specific modulation of synaptic transmission by nicotinic acetylcholine receptors in the ventrobasal thalamus.
 Neurosci Res 69:203-213.